ClimateImpactLab/carleton_mortality_2022/5_scc/README.md

 ### 2. Calculate SCC point estimates and damage function uncertainty based upon estimated damage functions.

+Carleton et al. (2022) reports several types of uncertainty in mortality partial SCCs (see Section VII of the main text for details):

+1. **Point estimates**: SCC estimates based on the median FAIR parameters and mean damage functions.
+2. **Damage function uncertainty**: SCC estimates based on median FAIR parameters and a set of quantile damage functions.
+3. **Climate-only uncertainty**: SCC estimates based on Monte Carlo draws from FAIR uncertainty and mean damage functions.
+4. **Full uncertainty**: SCC estimates based on Monte Carlo draws from FAIR uncertainty and a set of quantile damage functions.

-`FAIR_pulse.ipynb` is a Jupyter notebook that estimates the mortality-only partial social cost of carbon using the simple climate model FAIR and the damage functions computed in `4_damage_function/`.
+`FAIR_pulse.ipynb` is ther Jupyter notebook that estimates the mortality-only partial social cost of carbon using the simple climate model FAIR and the damage functions computed in `4_damage_function/`.
 Specifically, the code does the following:

 - Calculates GMST under the "baseline" RCP scenarios as defined by the default FAIR model
 - Adds an additional CO2 impulse (1 Gt C) to each trajectory in 2020 to create a "baseline+pulse" trajectory